eslint/eslint/docs/rules/nonblock-statement-body-position.md

 # enforce the location of single-line statements (nonblock-statement-body-position)

-When writing `if`, `else`, `while`, `do-while`, and `for` statements, the body can be a single statement instead of a block.
+When writing `if`, `else`, `while`, `do-while`, `for`, and arrow functions, the body can be a single statement instead of a block.
 It can be useful to enforce a consistent location for these single statements.

 For example, some developers avoid writing code like this: